gidoomy/gidoomy/README.md

 👋 Hi, I'm Adham From Cairo, Egypt!

-I am Energetic, motivated and Committed Informatics student at the Arab Academy for Science and Technology also currently undertaking a dual degree in the University of Northampton in the United Kingdom here at AASTMT.
-Also, I aim to to apply theoretical knowledge in a practical setting.
-An Eagerness to learn, contribute to a dynamic team, gain real-world experience, and hoping to develop more skills in areas such as Data Analysis/Data Science, Web and Mobile Development, Project Management, Flutter Development and Network Engineering;
-Committed to delivering high-quality work and driving innovation as well as gaining expertise in the field of Informatics, Computer Science and the broader depth of computing as a whole.

-- 🔭 Finishing My Final Year at University
+I’m a recent Business Informatics from the AASTMT with a Dual-degree in the University of Northampton in the United Kingdom.
+Actively Seeking opportunities in the technical field and new career opportunities in Egypt or outside.

+During my time at University I was taught everything from career essentials to basic soft and hard business skills required for a Business Informatics Graduate; Data Analyst, UI/UX Designer, Full Stack Developer, Flutter Developer, etc. It also taught me how to be a effective communicator, a leader of a team and the effectiveness of teamwork and problem-solving.
+These years a university has sharpened me to become a flexible person and adaptable to change overtime.

+I have a keen interest in the field by other means apply from a theoretical-setting towards a practical-setting; with had on experience and knowledge in Python, MySQL, Excel and Power BI.

+I’m ready to bring my knowledge, work ethic, and enthusiasm to a team where I can continuous learn, grow, and make a positive impact toward me.

 - 🌱 Always eagering to learning and exploring new opporunities and aiming to stay ahead of the game.

-- 🚀 I Love to be an Active Player in projects and collabartive work.

 - 📫 Let’s connect; Feel free to reach out via my Linkedin Page :)